HunBug/kumpli-recipes/chatgpt-instructions/00_QUICK_START.md

 ## 💡 Tips

 - Reference the example recipes when unsure about structure
-- The schema file shows all required/optional fields
+- conventions/recipe.schema.json shows all required/optional fields
-- story-sections.json defines the exact section names to use
+- conventions/story-sections.json defines the exact section names to use
-- tags.json provides creative tag vocabulary (not enforced, just suggestions)
+- conventions/tags.json provides creative tag vocabulary (not enforced, just suggestions)
+- conventions/spice-levels.md explains the Kumpli spice scale
+- conventions/multi-recipe-variants.md explains how to create recipe variants
 - Always use slug format: lowercase-with-hyphens
 - Images in story.md use simple filenames (not full paths)